halfer/spiderling-utils/README.md

 README to do
 ---

-* Pass parameters to the server script (router path)
+* Escape the server script path so it works with spaces
 * Move the PID responsibility from the router to the server script, add a param for that too
-* Make router script optional
 * Create a Travis build to show it working
 * Add build icons in the GitHub README
 * Test that a build without `require-dev` deps does not trigger post-install scripts (which would fail)